smartdevicelink/sdl_evolution/proposals/nnnn-multiple-modules.md

 If the optional moduleId is not provided in a `SetInteriorVehicleData` request, SDL core shall forward the request as is (without moduleId) to HMI.
 HMI shall use the default id for this module type when processing the request.

-If the optional moduleId is not provided in a `GetInteriorVehicleData` request, and if there are more than one modules (published by capabilities) of the same module type, SDL core shall forward the request as is (without moduleId) to HMI.
+If the optional moduleId is not provided in a `GetInteriorVehicleData` request, and if there are more than one module (published by capabilities) of the same module type, SDL core shall forward the request as is (without moduleId) to HMI.
 If there is only one module published of the same module type, SDL core shall return cached data or forward the request to HMI if cached data is not available.
 HMI shall use the default moduleId for this module type when processing the request.

-In all cases, HMI/SDL must always include a moduleId in the response even it is optional and only change/return the data for the requested moduleId.
+In all cases, HMI/SDL must always include a moduleId in the response even if it is optional and only change/return the data for the requested moduleId.
 SDL core shall cache the module data for this module id + module type and forward the response to the mobile.

 - OnInteriorVehicleData notifications